Blair Redford: Career

 Redford got his start with a win in a Warner Bros. open call that granted him a seat as a team member of the WB Road Crew.
 After about a year and a half on the Road Crew, he moved to Los Angeles.
 After a short time there, he then landed the role of Scotty Grainger on the soap opera The Young and the Restless in July 2005, which he left in February 2006.

 Redford later replaced Adrian Bellani in the role of the Latino character Miguel Lopez-Fitzgerald in the soap opera Passions from 2007 to 2008 when the show moved from NBC exclusively to DirectTV for its final season.
 Redford also landed the starring role of Nash Rambler in Gregg Bishop's horror-comedy film Dance of the Dead which was released by Sam Raimi's Ghost House Pictures and Lions Gate Entertainment.

 Redford starred in The CW drama pilot Betwixt, which wasn't picked up to series, and also appeared in the third season of The CW's 90210 as a recurring character named Oscar.
 He played James, a Bumper Band member in the film Burlesque starring Cher and Christina Aguilera.
 In 2011, he appeared in five episodes of ABC Family's Switched at Birth as Tyler "Ty" Mendoza, then left the show to start filming for ABC Family's The Lying Game.
 He was in the series for two seasons before it was cancelled by the network.
 BuddyTV ranked him #17 on its list of "TV's Sexiest Men of 2011".
 He reprised his role in the second half of Switched at Births second season in summer 2013 and left to pursue other shows.

 In September 2013, it was announced that Redford would guest star as Zach in the second season of Beauty & the Beast on The CW.

 On March 19, 2014, it was reported that Redford had been cast in Satisfaction as Simon Waverly.
 The male escort drama series aired for two seasons on the USA Network.
 In 2017, he starred as John Proudstar / Thunderbird in the Marvel Studios series The Gifted.
+In July 2026, it was announced Redford would appear as a heavy recurring character on the 2027 reboot of the 1989 series, Baywatch.